 DID YOU KNOW | What the Data Tell Us

-Below is a sampling of data from the Status of Women & Girls in Minnesota, an ongoing collaborative research project of the Women’s Foundation of Minnesota and the University of MN Humphrey School’s Center on Women & Public Policy.
-Annually, data specific to Minnesota women and girls is gathered and analyzed in economics, safety, health, and leadership.
+Below is a sampling of data from the Status of Women & Girls in Minnesota, a collaborative research project of the Women’s Foundation of Minnesota and the University of MN Humphrey School’s Center on Women, Gender & Public Policy.
+For this project, data specific to Minnesota women and girls is gathered and analyzed in economics, safety, health, and leadership.

 Economics >>View/Download Economics research